 The Corporate Sustainability Due Diligence directive is closely linked to the CSRD, which comes into force on January 1, 2024.
 In a way, it complements this directive on extra-financial reporting on ESG indicators, by making it compulsory for companies to report on certain elements within the framework of the CSRD.

 The most obvious links concern, unsurprisingly, the environmental dimension.
 The due diligence process requires companies to map the sustainability risks associated with their operations.
-In the context of the CSRD, this is a subject on which they are obliged to report in their double materiality analysis.
+Under the CSRD, this is a subject they are obliged to report on in their dual materiality analysis.

-Similarly, the CSDD requires companies to have a climate transition plan.
+Similarly, the CSRD requires companies to have a climate transition plan that includes a carbon trajectory.
 This is also a subject on which they are obliged to report as part of the CSRD, by setting targets for reducing their GHG emissions by 2030 and 2050, in line with the European Green Pact itself linked to the Paris Agreements.

-Although the CSDDD was initially intended to apply to several tens of thousands of companies, the latest negotiations within the European Council have significantly reduced the thresholds for application.
+Although the CS3D was initially intended to apply to several tens of thousands of companies, the latest negotiations within the European Council have significantly reduced the thresholds for application.

-European companies meeting the following criteria will be affected:
+European companies meeting the following criteria will be concerned:

 This represents around 5,300 companies, compared with 15,000 in the initial version of the directive.